huggingface/setfit/scripts/tfew/README.md

 python run_tfew.sh -e experiment_name
 ```

-Results will be saved to `scripts/tfew/results_orig`.
+Results will be saved to `tfew/results_orig/experiment_name`.

 To create the summary table of results:
 ```
 python create_tfew_sumary_table.py results_orig/experiment_name
 ```

-The summary table will be saved to the experiment directory in `tfew/results`.
+The summary table will be saved in `tfew/results/experiment_name`.